 What our data also showed was that if we moved over 100′ on either side of where the well was drilled, the potential for water was drastically reduced!
 So we were not only able to find water, but to find the best spot for a quality well.

-For more information, contact Russ or Mike today!
+For more information, contact Russ, Mike or Les today!